Layoffs are tough. They signal uncertainty and dread. However, worst of all, it happens to you when you least expect it.

-You used to talk with his boss in the US over the phone on a very regular basis – as many times as three times a week.
+You used to talk to your boss in the US over the phone regularly; as many times as three times a week.

 The company was already on a major cost-cutting spree.
-Your boss eventually got the axe and given that you are his direct report, it was a matter of time before the axe falls on you.
+Your boss eventually got the axe.
+Given that you are his direct report, it was a matter of time before the axe falls on you.

 When the conference rooms are booked all day the whole week by your company’s HR department, it surely isn’t a sign of spot bonus issuance.

-The rumour-mill within your organisation was already swirling furiously.
-To make matter worse, even people outside of the companies are speaking of the impending.
+The rumour-mill within your organisation had already been swirling furiously.
+To make matter worse, even people outside of the company are speaking of the impending layoffs.

-As usual, the HR department continued to deny but be assured that the axe is coming soon.
+As usual, the HR department continue to deny but be assured that the axe is coming soon.

-This happens when your boss routinely reached out to staff under/below you overriding your authority.
+This happens when your boss routinely reach out to staff under/below you, overriding your authority.
 When your junior team member gets called to the boss’s office and you are left in dark, that’s something to be wary of.

-If your boss sends mail directly to your junior with you just kept in CC…again a sign to watch for
+If your boss sends mail directly to your junior with you just tagged in CC, this is also another sign of an upcoming layoff.

-Out of the blue, you got yourself a new understudy.
+Suddenly, you find yourself with a new understudy.

-When you confront your boss the usual evasive answer would be – we are expanding the team/function and more load will come your way so need to split the responsibilities or that we believe in cross-functional training” etc. etc. Watch out !!
+When you confront your boss, he responds, “We are expanding the team/function, and more load will come your way, so responsibilities need to be split.”
+Or, that “we believe in cross-functional training,” and so on.

-You don’t get nominated for that relevant training programme that you have been wanting to and approved to attend.
+You don’t get nominated for that relevant training programme that you have been wanting to attend.

 No company would want to invest their money in training a employee who is on his way out.
-So if you get excluded out from a scheduled training programme, it’s an early warning sign.
+So, it is an early warning sign if you get excluded out from a scheduled training programme.

-Function Heads are asked to perform and submit extraordinary employees appraisal in addition to the one conducted annually, with particular attention drawn to highlighting ‘inefficient/ unproductive’ individuals.
-This is primarily writing up the firing list.
+Function Heads are asked to perform and submit extraordinary employees’ appraisals, in addition to the annual one.
+Particular attention is also drawn to highlighting inefficient and unproductive staff.

 Recruitment for all positions is put on freeze indefinitely and new vacancies are not filled promptly.

-Another potential time bomb, this starts when senior people are assigned to special projects after core responsibilities are transferred to others.
-This is the typical Japanese way of moving people out without firing them – you only need to drive them crazy.
+This starts when senior employees are assigned to special projects after their core responsibilities have been transferred to others.
+It is the typical Japanese way of replacing people without firing them – you only need to drive them crazy.

-The majority of employees under a manager being assigned to other areas/managers, often on the pretext of “streamlining”.
+The majority of employees under a manager are being assigned to other areas or managers, often on the pretext of “streamlining”.

 They are either the company’s future owners or the bankers.
-Either isn’t going to have a good ending.
+Either option isn’t going to lead to a good ending.

 The higher you climb, the harder you fall.

-Groupon was the best example.
-When the company opened its offices in Korea just two and a half years after launching, it hired 300 people in a week by pulling them in off the street
+Groupon is a good example.
+When the company opened its offices in Korea just two and a half years after launching, it hired 300 people in a week by pulling them off the street.

 They have since laid off 1,100 people and closed operations in several countries.

-As much as growth is good, doing it too fast too furious often lead to a disastrous consequence.
+As much as growth is good, doing it too quickly often leads to a disastrous consequence.

-Unless your firm is the buyer, all other parties will be on the receiving end.
-After Microsoft acquisition of Nokia, it didn’t take long before 7,800 employees got laid off.
+Unless your firm is the buyer, everyone will be on the receiving end.
+After Microsoft acquired Nokia, it didn’t take long before 7,800 employees got laid off.

-A better term for an internal management consultant, they are often brought in to turn the business around as the old tricks just aren’t working anymore.
+A better term for an internal management consultant, Chief Innovation Officers are often brought in to turn the business around as the old tricks just aren’t working anymore.

 Senior managers usually get to know what is going on.
-And they also have their career to consider.
+They also have their career to consider.

 If many of them start heading for the exits, you might also want to start making prep.

-Often come about when there are just nothing left to be cut, you can expect fewer parties and happy hours.
-The sponsorship for birthday cake will go and no more beer in the fridge.
+When not much is left to be cut, you can expect fewer parties and happy hours.
+The birthday cake sponsorship and free beer in the fridge will disappear.

 When your vendor refuses to deliver the goods because your firm has owed them money since last September, you know this isn’t a good sign.

 There are probably more than 19 early warning signs of retrenchment.
-You probably won’t be able to spot many of them.
+Yet, you probably won’t be able to spot many of them.